Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work we presented CrimeNER database, from the best of our knowledge, the first database for NER on general crime-related documents as well as a case study of crime-related NER with an extensive evaluation of State-of-the-Art Zero and Few-Shot NER models trained on generalist data and commercial and commonly used LLMs.
+In this work, we present the CrimeNER database, a database for NER in forensic fields and general crime-related documents.
+CrimeNER-db is, to the best of our knowledge, the first database for NER in general crime-related real-world documents.

-We extracted crime-related document from the United States Department of Justice press reports from 2009 to 2018 as well as terrorist event reports from the Global Terrorism Database~\cite{lafree2007introducing}.
-After preprocessing and deleting noisy documents, we ended up with more than 1.5k documents to annotate.
-For the creation of CrimeNERdb, we defined two granularity levels for each entity: coarse and fine-grained.
-We defined five coarse entity types, namely Crime, Actor, Agent, Agency and Logistic.
-For each of this coarse entity types, we defined different numbers of fine-grained entity types, ranging from 3 entity types for Agent and Agency to 8 fine-grained entity types for Crime, which led us to the creation of a total of 22 fine-grained entity types.
+The documents for CrimeNER-db were extracted from real press notes of the U.S. Department of Justice and from real terrorist attack reports during 2021.
+After preprocessing and filtering these documents, we ended up with a total of 1568 annotated documents.
+These documents were annotated using a two-level hierarchy for entity types, coarse and fine-grained.
+The coarse entities defined in CrimeNER-db are: Crime, Actor, Agent \& Agency and Logistic.
+For each coarse entity type, we defined several fine-grained types, which in total sum up to 21 different entity types.

-To assess the quality of the annotated documents and due to the low number of annotated documents, we decided to evaluate different Zero and Few-Shot NER models as well as different LLMs on CrimeNERdb.
-Results show that these models achieve a similar performance on Zero and Few-Shot settings compared to other benchmarks of Zero and Few-Shot NER, which shows that the annotated data is of great quality and useful for research purposes.

-For future work several research directions remain open.
-First, CrimeNERdb is a database with a large number of annotated documents but it still remains small compared to other NER databases, even the ones designed for Few-Shot learning~\cite{ding2021few}, so one of our first objectives is to extend CrimeNER database with more documents or even developing a multimodal or multilingual version of the database to try multimodal NER models, which have already been assessed in Social Network Analysis~\cite{moon2018multimodal} and multilingual NER models~\cite{savaram2024multilingual}.
-Another interesting research direction is to use CrimeNERdb to train NER models on crime detection as a preprocessing step for subsequent tasks in a unified framework.
-These tasks may range from document analysis of legal documents~\cite{zadgaonkar2021overview} to crime-based retrieval of documents~\cite{faysse2024colpali} or even document classification tasks based on crime entities, enhancing existing approaches~\cite{vieira2025hierarchical} for a more robust performance.
+We validated the quality of CrimeNER-db with several experiments in a fully supervised setting using different PLMs and in zero- and few-shot settings using general LLMs.